 In April 2005, the Provincial Cabinet instructed the Board of Directors to direct the investment activities of the Corporation and refer projects to Cabinet for approval.
-The Provincial Cabinet also directed that all recommended investments be subject to a thorough financial and business analysis by the sponsoring department.
+The Provincial Cabinet also directed that all recommended investments be subject to a thorough financial and business analysis by the sponsoring Department.

-The Minister of Industry, Energy and Technology holds 100% of the issued common shares of the Corporation on behalf of the Province of Newfoundland and Labrador.
-Currently, there are 100 authorized common shares of no par value with 3 shares issued.
+The Minister of Industry, Energy and Technology holds 100 per cent of the issued common shares of the Corporation on behalf of the Province.
+Currently, there are 100 authorized common shares of no par value with three shares issued.